-- 1. Early retirees who retire in or after the 2009-2010 school year shall have the District's premium contribution capped at a dollar amount equal to the District's contribution to the applicable coverage in the school year following retirement; - B. Health Insurance.
-For teachers retiring at age sixty-two (62) with fifteen (15) years of service to the Eau Claire Area School District, the Board will provide hospital and surgical insurance until they qualify for Medicare if the teacher notifies the Superintendent of their intent to retire no later than February I of the last year of proposed regular employment.
+- A. Premium Contribution.
+The Board will provide to all early retirement program participants hospital-surgical, prescription drug, and dental insurances until the employee becomes eligible for Medicare.
+No retiree may remain in the District's health insurance group after becoming eligible for Medicare.
+The District's contribution will be capped at the dollar amount in effect on the date of retirement. - B. Health Insurance.
+For teachers retiring at age sixty-two (62) with fifteen (15) years of service to the Eau Claire Area School District, the Board will provide hospital and surgical insurance until they qualify for Medicare if the teacher notifies the Superintendent of their intent to retire no laterthan February 1 of the last year of proposed regular employment.
 No retiree may remain in the District's health insurance group after becoming eligible for Medicare. - C. Dental Insurance.
 For teachers retiring at age sixty-two (62) with fifteen (15) years of service to the Eau Claire Area School District, the Board will provide dental insurance until they qualify for Medicare if the teacher notifies the Superintendent of their intent to retire no later than February I of the last year of proposed regular employment. - D. Combined years of service for early retirement health and dental insurance benefit: Teachers retiring at age fifty-five (55) with a minimum of 25 years of service to the ECASD, of which fifteen (15) must have been teaching years of experience qualify for the premium contribution benefit listed in Section 7.03 (A) above.